JohnSwiftC/GuShell/README.md

  * *For those in the back, GuShell.c is the victim machine, and GuShellManager.c, well, manages connections.*

 **Commands**
-- clientlist > Shows connected client list
+- clientlist > Shows connected client list when out of shell.
 - exit > typical command to exit most used shells like PowerShell and cmd.
 Others may be different or not have one at all.
 # Build
 Please, please, please, use Visual Studio.
 That is what I used, and I personally just open a blank C++ project and smack a Source.c in there.